Complaints Policy and Procedure

 - brief details of the steps already taken to resolve the complaint

-- reasons for the student’s dissatisfaction with the attempts to resolve the complaint
+- reasons for the student’s/employers dissatisfaction with the attempts to resolve the complaint

 - a copy (not original documents) of any documentary evidence the student wishes to submit

-The complaint should be addressed to the Quality Manager, and either sent by post or handed in to the reception desk at the same address.
+The complaint should be addressed to the Business and Quality Manager, and either sent by post or handed in to the reception desk at the same address.

-- The Quality Manager will acknowledge receipt of the complaint within 5 working days and forward the complaint to the appropriate person (normally a manager or Quality Manager) who will investigate the complaint using the information provided by the student in his/her written statement of the complaint and reply in writing to the student within ten working days of the complaint being received by the company.
-Where the complaint concerns the action of a manager or Quality Manager, the matter shall be passed to the manager or Quality Manager’s line manager.
+- The Business and Quality Manager will acknowledge receipt of the complaint within 5 working days and forward the complaint to the appropriate person (normally the Directors) who will investigate the complaint using the information provided by the student or employer in his/her written statement of the complaint and reply in writing to the complainant within ten working days of the complaint being received by the company.
+Where the complaint concerns the action of a manager or Business and Quality Manager, the matter shall be passed to the Directors.
 GFTS will strive to achieve full resolution within 21 days of receipt.
 Where further time is required, the complainant will be notified in writing with a full explanation.

-- If the student is dissatisfied with the written response s/he has received the student should notify the Quality Manager in writing within ten working days of the date of the response s/he was sent stating in full the reasons why s/he remains dissatisfied
+- If the student/employer is dissatisfied with the written response s/he has received, they should notify the Business and Quality Manager or Directors in writing within ten working days of the date of the response s/he was sent stating in full the reasons why s/he remains dissatisfied

-- The Quality Manager will then forward the paperwork concerning the student’s continued dissatisfaction with the response to the person who provided the response.
+- The Quality Manager will then forward the paperwork concerning the student’s/employer’s continued dissatisfaction with the response to the person who provided the response.

-- This person will conduct a follow-up investigation dealing specifically with the issues raised regarding the student’s dissatisfaction with their initial response, and reply in writing to the student within fifteen working days of receipt of the student’s letter by the Quality Manager.
+- This person will conduct a follow-up investigation dealing specifically with the issues raised regarding the student’s dissatisfaction with their initial response and reply in writing to the student within fifteen working days of receipt of the complainant’s letter.

-Stage 3: Final stage of formal complaints procedure
+- Stage 3: Final stage of formal complaints procedure-Internal

-- If the student remains dissatisfied with the proposed formal resolution of the complaint, the student may make a formal complaint.
+- If the student/employer remains dissatisfied with the proposed formal resolution of the complaint, they may make a formal complaint.
 In this case the student should write to the Director within ten working days of the date of the letter with the proposed formal resolution.
-The student should set out the grounds for the original complaint, the responses made in the preceding stages and why s/he remains dissatisfied.
+The complainant should set out the grounds for the original complaint, the responses made in the preceding stages and why s/he remains dissatisfied.

-- If a student has reason to believe that his/her complaint has not been handed fairly, objectively or in accordance with the procedures described above, s/her should write to the Quality Manager setting out his/her reasons.
-On the instruction of the Quality Manager, the Director will appoint a company official to act as Ombudsman and review the handling of the complaint in light of the student’s written statement and report in writing to the Director within fifteen working days.
+- If a complainant has reason to believe that his/her complaint has not been handed fairly, objectively or in accordance with the procedures described above, s/her should write to the Directors setting out his/her reasons.
+The Business Manager will appoint a company official to act as Ombudsman and review the handling of the complaint in light of the complainants written statement and report in writing to the Director within fifteen working days.
 The Director may either confirm or rescind any earlier decision made in the light of this report.

 - Dissatisfaction with the outcome of a complaint will not constitute in itself grounds for a review.